TRON (TRX) Staking: What to Know and How to Get Started

 Exchanges simplify the staking process and can provide higher earnings (sometimes), but it’s important to weigh some considerations before committing your TRX.

 • Staking/unstaking period: Check to see how long you have to commit your TRX.
-One popular platform, Binance, lets you stake or unstake at will.
-Others require a commitment of three to nine days that locks up your TRX.
+Many platforms require a commitment of three to nine days that locks up your TRX.

 • Yield: If all other things are equal, compare the yields.
 A 1% difference in yield can add up, particularly for larger staked balances and longer staking durations.